vuuuxp/python_script/README.md

-Python script from past work or personal
+Python script from past work using singleton pattern